ec429/fc-aviation/README.md

 ### Missiles

 The V2 Artillery Rocket is a long-range bombardment missile, striking up to 12 tiles from home but not doing a huge amount of damage.
 The XA Surface-to-Air Missile, with a two-tile range, can do significant damage to enemy aircraft.
-Both are expended when attacking.
+Both are expended when attacking, and have no defence strength.

 ## Known cheesy tricks